becem-gharbi/nuxt-naiveui/docs/composables/useNaiveDevice.md

 The exposed properties are `isMobileOrTablet` and `isMobile`.

 In the case of pre-rendering, it's recommended to be aware of hydration mismatch issues.
-In such a case, it's recommended to use these global CSS classes `mobileOrTablet` and `notMobileOrTablet` for responsive behavior.
+In such a case, it's recommended to use these global CSS classes `naive-mobile-or-tablet` and `naive-not-mobile-or-tablet` for responsive behavior.